bingoohuang/funk/README.rst

         Age:       30,
     }

-You can import ``go-funk`` using a basic statement:
+You can import ``funk`` using a basic statement:

 .. code-block:: go

-    import "github.com/thoas/go-funk"
+    import "github.com/bingoohuang/funk"

 funk.Contains
 .............